Cubs vs. White Sox Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 106 hits with 17 doubles, four triples, six home runs and 26 walks.
-He has driven in 54 runs with 20 stolen bases.
+- Hoerner has collected 109 hits with 17 doubles, four triples, seven home runs and 26 walks.
+He has driven in 55 runs with 22 stolen bases.

-- Hoerner will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .316 with two doubles, a home run, four walks and four RBI.
+- Hoerner has recorded a base hit in three straight games.
+During his last five outings he is hitting .368 with two doubles, a home run, four walks and an RBI.

 Hoerner Recent Games